indimail/indimail-virtualdomains/.github/README-indimail.md

 # SMTP Access List

-One of the feature that IndiMail adds to qmail-smtpd is accesslist between senders and recipients.
+One of the feature that IndiMail adds to <b>qmail-smtpd</b> is accesslist between senders and recipients.
 Accesslist can be enabled by creating a control file /etc/indimail/control/accesslist.
 A line in accesslist is of the form

 `type:sender:recipient`